cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-script.md

 {%endhighlight%}

 ### File not found error
-Different linux distributions use different default shells.
+Different linux distributions use different default interpreters.
 Thus one might use bash, while the other uses sh.
-So while bash will noramlly return an informative message in regards to the shebang line, sh message might look something like this:
+Hence while bash will noramlly return an informative message in regards to the shebang line, the sh message might look something like this:
 {% highlight bash %}
 /bin/sh: 1: <tmp_path>/...<script_name>: not found
 {%endhighlight%}
-This basically means that the path specified is invalid.
+This basically means that the specified interpreter path is invalid.